 - – Ability to serve meals, snacks, and beverages and conduct sales of food and liquor in the most caring and professional manner.

 - -Proven effective communication is essential in maintaining order in high-stress situations such as aircraft evacuation, security threats, delays, medical emergencies, severe weather conditions, and turbulence.

 - – Ability to pass vision, hearing, and middle ear function tests, ten-year work history review, criminal background check, physical exam, and drug screen.

 Flight Attendant Requirements Delta Airlines

-Like United and American, Delta Airlines is one of the Top 5 Best Airlines For Flight Attendants.
+Like United and American Airlines, Delta Airlines is among the Top 5 Best Airlines For Flight Attendants.